thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ![image](guitool2.png)

-## IMPORTANT NOTICE THE TOOL IS NOT WORKING IF YOU'RE READING THIS.
-DOWNLOADING IT WOULD BE USELESS
+## IMPORTANT NOTICE THE TOOL IS NOT WORKING.
+DOWNLOADING IT WOULD BE USELESS.
+WORKING ON A UPDATE.

 Download an entire spotify playlist (160kbps mp3's) to your local machine with a simple interface